-Once judgments and decisions become final, the states indicate to the Committee of Ministers as soon as possible the measures planned and/or taken in an "action plan".
+Once judgments and decisions become final, states indicate to the Committee of Ministers as soon as possible the measures planned and/ or taken in an "action plan".
 Once all the measures have been taken, an "action report" is submitted.
-During the supervision process, communications can be submitted in writing by applicants, NGOs, National Institutions for the promotion and protection of Human Rights, international intergovernmental organisations or their bodies or agencies whose aims and activities include the protection or the promotion of human rights.
+During the supervision process, applicants, NGOs and National Institutions for the promotion and protection of Human Rights can submit communications, in writing.

-The supervision of the adoption and implementation of action plans has followed a new twin- track procedure since January 2011.
+The supervision of the adoption and implementation of action plans has followed a new twintrack procedure since January 2011.
 Most cases follow the standard procedure.
-An enhanced procedure is used for cases requiring urgent individual measures or revealing important structural problems (in particular pilot-judgments) and for inter-state cases.
+An enhanced procedure is used for cases requiring urgent individual measures or revealing important structural problems (in particular pilotjudgments) and for inter-state cases.